About the BTF

 The BTF offers an annual award to support a one-year research project into thyroid function or thyroid disorders.
 This year’s award is up to £20,000 and has been funded by a legacy.
-The condition of the legacy is that the award should be used specifically for research to improve our understanding of hypothyroidism.
-Applications for this year’s award are therefore invited specifically for research into assay and assessment of thyroid function with particular application to the diagnosis and management of hypothyroidism.
+It will be known as The BTF Doris Godfrey Research Award.

 In view of the more restricted nature of this year’s award, if applicants are uncertain of the suitability of their proposal, they may submit a 150-word overview of their proposal for informal feedback from the BTF prior to submission of a full application, by contacting us at email@example.com

 Who can apply?

 Researchers working on projects in the UK.
 The project must be based in the UK (ie the majority of the work must be carried out in the UK), supervised in the UK and publications arising from the research must be in an English language journal from a UK centre.
 The BTF must be acknowledged in any publication.

 The applicant must ensure that appropriate ethical approval is in place wherever research is carried out.

 How can the award be used?

 The award can be used to supplement existing projects or to help get research ideas started.
 The funds are available for consumables, running costs and equipment but not personal computers.
 Any equipment purchased will belong to your institution after the project is completed.
 Support for staff costs/salaries will only be considered if they can be justified.